Skip to main content

 • If you plan to hike, wear comfortable walking shoes.
 The paths are often dusty and rocky, so closed-toe shoes are best.

-• You can walk to the edge of the crater only with a certified guide.
+• You can walk to the edge of the crater only with a certified guide on a Mount Vesuvius tour.

 Mount Vesuvius National Park is easily accessible from Naples via the Circumvesuviana train.
 The nearest stop is Herculaneum (Ercolano)—from there, the Busvia del Vesuvio takes you up the mountain.
-Alternatively, you can book private or guided tours, which provide transportation, crater access, and insight into the history and details of ancient life in the area.
+Alternatively, you can book private or guided tours from Naples.
+These tours provide transportation, crater access, and insight into the history and details of ancient life in the area.

 Though Mt.
 Vesuvius is open year-round, the best time to go is in the off-season from October to April.
 Crowds and temperatures rise during summer, which can get hectic in southern Italy.
 Spring and early fall provide the best times to avoid the area’s potential fog.